kevinchannon/cppstart/README.md

 ### A kick-start!
 CppStart allows a user to quickly start a new application or library project with a fairly complete "devops" infrastructure in place.
 This means that, right from the start, you will have in place unit tests, code formatting, source control, continuous integration build & test, release pipelines and more.

+**NOTE:** What cppstart DOESN'T DO is apply any updates to the project once it's made, or add all the goodness to an existing project, or anything like that.
+It's a fire-once-and-then-you're-on-your-own kind of a thing.

 ## Get `cppstart`
 `cppstart` is a python application, so you'll need a working Python install to use it.
 Once you have Python, then you can simply do `pip install cppstart` to install cppstart